edgelesssys/docs.edgeless.systems/marblerun/deployment/kubernetes.md

 ?> If you are using a CC-enlightened, managed Kubernetes cluster, you will usually already have an SGX device plugin installed.
-For example, creating a confidential computing cluster on AKS has a preconfigured SGX device plugin.
+For example, creating a confidential computing cluster on AKS has a pre-configured SGX device plugin.

 ### Manually deploying an SGX device plugin